Articles with images relevant to the content get 94% more average views than similar articles with no images.

 Creative Commons Zero (CC0) licenses are referred to as the “no rights reserved” option.
 Content with a CC0 license is equivalent to content in the public domain.
 While it’s not exactly the same thing, it’s one of the simplest ways for creators to distribute their copyrighted works free of any use restrictions.

-CC0 licenses can be applied to any creative works.
-The most common way you see them applied is on images.
+CC0 licenses can be applied to any creative works, from cc0 music and sounds, to cc0 NFTs.
+But the most common way you see them applied is on images.

 Using CC0 Licensed Images